Stochastic terrorism: Conceptual model

-Example of a stochastic diffusion process.
+An example of a stochastic diffusion process.
 Such models illustrate how individually unpredictable outcomes can arise within statistically predictable patterns.

 Retired FBI profiler Molly Amman and forensic psychologist J. Reid Meloy describe stochastic terrorism as an interactive process linking public rhetoric to acts of violence.
 Scholars typically employ a three-part structure: an originator (often a public figure or organization), amplifying forces (typically mass media platforms), and ultimate receivers—individuals who may act without direct coordination between speaker and attacker.

 According to this framework, originators deploy hostile rhetoric toward identified out-groups while avoiding explicit calls for violence.
 Amplifiers repeat and spread the messages, causing some receivers to internalize the content and take action once a personal threshold is reached.
 The rhetoric frequently frames targets as existential threats and may use coded, joking, or ambiguous references to violence; particularly within echo chamber environments, this repetition can stoke anger, contempt, and fear.

 Scholars describe the central dogma of stochastic terrorism as probabilistic: when hostile, dehumanizing, or threat-framed rhetoric is repeatedly amplified to mass audiences, it elevates the background risk of ideologically motivated violence by unknown individuals over time, even though who acts, when, and how remains indeterminate and uncoordinated.
-Continuing the Markovian modeling by Woo, there are scholars suggesting that integrating computational modeling with policy-oriented interventions can potentially improve early-warning systems and provide a means to mitigating some types of political violence.
+Continuing the Markovian modeling by Woo, Andrea Molle suggests that integrating computational modeling with policy-oriented interventions can potentially improve early-warning systems and provide a means to mitigating some types of political violence.